burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## POD or Plain Old Datatype (C++03)

-An aggregate class is called a POD if it has no user-defined copy assignment operator and destructor and none of its nonstatic members is a non-POD class, array of non-POD, or a reference.
+An aggregate class is called a POD if it has no user-defined copy assignment operator and destructor and none of its non-static members is a non-POD class, array of non-POD, or a reference.

 If you want to write a more or less portable dynamic library that can be used from C and even .NET you should try to make all your exported functions take and return only parameters of POD-types.